Copycat Olive Garden Zuppa Toscana Soup

 - 1 pound ground Hot Italian sausage

-- 1 small yellow onion, diced
+- 1 small yellow onion diced

-- 2 large cloves garlic, minced
+- 2 large cloves garlic minced

-- 32 oz. chicken stock
+- 32 oz. chicken broth (equal to 4 cups)

-- ½ bunch kale, de-stemmed and roughly chopped
+- 1/2 bunch kale de-stemmed and roughly chopped

 - 1 cup heavy cream